-The Christmas Log with Chocolate and Mascarpone Cream is the dessert that, with its shape, represents the Christmas holidays.
-The preparation is very easy, you prepare the sponge cake (where I add a little baking powder even if it shouldn’t be used) and fill it with cream or other fillings, then shape it and decorate it as you like.
-I leave you with a collection of Traditional Christmas Desserts, all very easy recipes.
+The Christmas Log with Chocolate and Mascarpone Cream is the dessert that represents the holiday season with its shape.
+The preparation is very easy, you make the sponge cake (where I also add a little baking powder even though it shouldn’t be used) and fill it with cream or other and then shape it and decorate it as you like.
+Here is a collection of Traditional Christmas Desserts, all very easy recipes.

 - Difficulty: Easy